Leadership

 6. Strategic and systems thinking

 Zoom out.
-Ask how today's decision affects the next two quarters and the people two levels below you.
+Strategic leadership means asking how today's decision affects the next two quarters and the people two levels below you.
 This area grows slowly and is the one senior roles screen for hardest.

 A written leadership philosophy keeps you steady when conditions change.
 It is your set of non-negotiables, the reason your team can predict how you will behave even when the plan does not survive contact.

-People search for "leadership skills skills" and end up confused, but the truth is simple: these are leadership skills you build, not traits you are born with.
-The compounding effect of practising the right skills weekly is what separates a title-holder from someone people actually follow.
+People search for leadership skills skills and end up confused, but the truth is simple: these are leadership competencies and leadership traits you build, not gifts you are born with.
+Practising the right skills weekly is what turns a manager into a better leader people choose to follow.

 The fastest leaders to grow are not the smartest in the room, they are the most coachable.